 In the context of health, safety and wellbeing, most businesses want access to all the information they can get, no matter how challenging.
-Only with this knowledge can they begin to address hazards and improvement opportunities as part of an effective, open safety culture.
+They can only begin to address hazards and improvement opportunities with this knowledge, as part of an effective, open safety culture.

 Most businesses are geared towards discovering this vital intelligence, especially in operational industries where it could prevent a serious accident or operational breakdown.
 But looking beyond typical information sources can be revealing.
 Confidentiality may be the only way to facilitate this.

 CIRAS is a not-for-profit confidential reporting service offering people working in transport and infrastructure a way to let their employer know about health, safety or wellbeing issues without revealing their identity.
 The service is available to all employees of 1,900 member companies.